France-Travail/happy_vllm/docs/endpoints/technical.md

 ## liveness (GET)

 Checks if the API is live.
-The output is of the form:
+The format of the output is as follows:

 ```
 {